Kasia's Impact Story: From Graphic Design to Digital Ecology — Shaping a Sustainable Tomorrow at Tomorrow University

 "I was responsible for just about anything and I learned a lot in a very short period of time."

-She currently works as a UX/UI Designer at Taxfix, a startup that digitizes tax returns, making the process of filing easier.
+She currently works as a UX/UI Designer at Taxfix, a startup that digitizes tax returns, making the filing process easier.
 But she also founded her own company, Parsh Collective, a branding and consulting agency focused on digital ecology and sustainability.
 When she talks about her own business, she gets passionate:

 "The move-fast-and-break-approach is exciting, but most of the time it is not sustainable."